Kathleen Kitto, Dean, Old Main 530, 360-650-3170

 Materials submitted in support of an application will not be returned, forwarded, or copied at the request of the applicant; materials are used only for the WWU Graduate School admissions and Teaching Assistant selection process.
-Incomplete or inactive applications are kept on file in the Graduate School for three years.
+Incomplete or inactive applications are kept on file in the Graduate School for three years, then destroyed.
 If during this three-year period an applicant reapplies, official documents (test scores, transcripts, current letters of recommendation) may be used for a new admission application.

 The MAT is offered Monday through Friday by appointment through the Western Washington University Testing Center, 360-650-3080.

 Contact Educational Testing Service in Princeton, N.J. at 866-473-4373 or www.gre.org for further information about the GRE testing program.
 For information about the GMAT, visit www.mba.com.

 Current GRE board policy states that scores are reportable for five years.
 The Graduate School accepts only official test scores from admissions tests sent directly from the testing organization.
 Students should refer to the specific test website for information on the availability of official test scores.

 Students who do not meet all the requirements for full admission may be granted provisional admission.
 The faculty of the applicant’s intended graduate program must submit a statement of support for provisional admission to the graduate dean.
 If provisional admission is authorized by the Graduate School, the provisions are stated in the letter offering the student special admission to graduate study.
 No K (incomplete) grades are allowed until provisional status is removed.
 A provisionally admitted student is not eligible for a teaching assistantship or Graduate School-funded scholarships until the provisional status is removed.